joaofelipe0202/tesla-clone-react/README.md

 ## Tesla Clone

-It's a simple REACT app clone from the current Tesla Website.
+It's a simple REACT app clone of the current Tesla Website.

 ## Available Scripts